Rigidity transition in polydisperse shear-thickening suspensions: Results and discussions

 \subsection{Effects of polydispersity index and particle stiffness on $\phi_c$}

 According to the present model, the frictional contacts between the particles depend on the spring constants for the normal and tangential components of the contact force.
 While in this study we have considered the particles to be non-deformable rigid spheres, the stiffness of the particles may still be correlated to the stiffness of the springs at the frictional contact.
 This section discusses the effects of polydispersity index and spring constants on the critical packing fraction and shear jamming.
 As presented in Fig.~\ref{fig:stiffness_effect} (a), for a given value of stress ($\sigma$) and spring constant ($k_n$) the critical packing fraction $\phi_c$ varies non-monotonically with polydispersity index $\alpha$ and goes through a minima.
-The same trend is observed for the shear jamming fraction $\phi_J^{\mu}$, as shown in Fig.~\ref{fig:stiffness_effect} (b).
-However, it is to be noted that for the same value of $k_n$($=2000$), while $\phi_c$ is smaller for the larger stress ($\sigma=100$) at all polydispersity indices (as shown in Fig.~\ref{fig:stiffness_effect} (a)), $\phi_J^{\mu}$ shows a opposite behaviour where it is higher for $\sigma=100$ as compared to $\sigma=25$.
-Interestingly, by proportionally lowering the value of $k_n$ to 500 for $\sigma=25$, both $\phi_J^{\mu}$ and $\phi_c$ are found to be higher for $\sigma=25$ as compared to $\sigma=100$ at all values of $\alpha$ (except for very small $\alpha$).
+The same trend is observed for the shear jamming fraction $\phi_J^{\mu}$, as shown in Fig.~\ref{fig:stiffness_effect} (b). {This is in contrast to the nature of variation of the jamming threshold ($\phi_m$) observed for frictionless polydisperse systems~\cite{Desmond_2014,Chi2015}, where $\phi_m$ is found to monotonically increase with polydispersity index ($\alpha$) for positive skewness ($s>0$) and show only week dependence on $\alpha$ for $s<0$}.
+Notably, in the present system, while for the same value of $k_n$($=2000$) $\phi_c$ is smaller for the larger stress ($\sigma=100$) at all polydispersity indices (as shown in Fig.~\ref{fig:stiffness_effect} (a)), $\phi_J^{\mu}$ shows a opposite behavior where it is higher for $\sigma=100$ as compared to $\sigma=25$.
+It is noteworthy that by proportionally lowering the value of $k_n$ to 500 for $\sigma=25$, both $\phi_J^{\mu}$ and $\phi_c$ are found to be higher for $\sigma=25$ as compared to $\sigma=100$ at all values of $\alpha$ (except for very small $\alpha$).
 Thus with decreasing spring stiffness, both $\phi_J^{\mu}$ and $\phi_c$ increases at any given stress suggesting the suspensions to become more flowable with softer particle contacts.
 This can be correlated to increasing flowability of softer deformable particles which could easily squeeze past each other under shear flow as compared to more rigid particles.
 Moreover, the similar variation of $\phi_J^{\mu}$ and $\phi_c$ with $\alpha$ at large stresses suggests that the critical rigidity transition in shear thickening suspensions is simply a pre-cursor to the shear jamming transition.